brentyi/tyro/docs/source/serialization.rst

 configuration use cases, we also introduce functions for human-readable dataclass serialization:

-- :func:`dcargs.to_yaml` and :func:`dcargs.from_yaml` convert between YAML-style
+- :func:`dcargs.extras.to_yaml` and :func:`dcargs.extras.from_yaml` convert
-  strings and dataclass instances.
+  between YAML-style strings and dataclass instances.

 The functions attempt to strike a balance between flexibility and robustness — in contrast to naively dumping or loading dataclass instances (via pickle,